2.6.13 Reason 7 - necessary commitments of self-support

 The effect of a property settlement or agreement

-An order or agreement relating to a property settlement which requires one parent to assume liability for a debt is unlikely to amount to a special circumstance.
-However, the responsibility of one parent for debts pending property settlement may amount to a special circumstance.
+An order or agreement relating to a property settlement that requires 1 parent to assume liability for a debt is unlikely to amount to a special circumstance.
+However, the responsibility of 1 parent for debts pending property settlement may amount to a special circumstance.

 Where property settlement has not been made, the Registrar will consider: